Chrystia Freeland: Minister of Intergovernmental Affairs (2019–2020)

 In March 2020, she was chosen as the chair for the Cabinet committee on the federal response to COVID-19.
 During the pandemic, Freeland developed a close working relationship with the premier of Ontario, Doug Ford—a Progressive Conservative—despite the Liberals having used the Ford government's track record to campaign against the federal Conservatives during previous fall's election campaign.

 Minister of Finance (2020–2024)

-Following the resignation of Bill Morneau on August 17, 2020, as a result of the WE Charity scandal, Trudeau announced a cabinet shuffle with Freeland being appointed as minister of finance and Dominic LeBlanc, president of the Privy Council, replacing her as minister of intergovernmental affairs.
+After Bill Morneau resigned on August 17, 2020, as a result of the WE Charity scandal, Trudeau announced a cabinet shuffle with Freeland being appointed as minister of finance and Dominic LeBlanc, president of the Privy Council, replacing her as minister of intergovernmental affairs.
 It was the first appointment of a woman to the position.
 She presented her first federal budget to the House of Commons on April 19, 2021.
 It announced the creation of a national child care program in Canada.
 The federal government proposed it would cover half the costs of the child care program, with the provinces responsible for the other half.